viam-modules/lorawan/README.md

 }
 ```

-## Configuration for LoRaWAN gateway models
+## Configuration for LoRaWAN gateways

 ### Configuration for `viam:lorawan:sx1302-waveshare-hat`